 Most stores are closed on Sunday too, so better plan your weekend shopping.
 I’ve heard rumors that there is one Sunday a month where stores are open, but no one can tell me when it actually is.
 A few locals knowingly inform me that this shopping Sunday is, in fact, a myth to tease Americans.

 And even when shops are open, their hours are perplexing to an American used to malls that open at the crack of dawn and close later than bars.
 Our local pet shop, for example, is open from 11 to 2, then 3 to 5.
 And don’t think that hour break is for lunch.
 My wife recently visited at noon and they were proudly “zum Mittagessen” (out to lunch).

 Don’t let these “restrictions” on shopping lead you to think that Berlin is some anti-retail socialist paradise.
 Quite the opposite.
 The city is teeming with shops of all sorts, from cheap dollar-store places to the highest-end clothing, and everything in-between.
 My favorite?
 Nearly every block has a “Blumen” (flower) shop, adding wonderful splashes of color across the city.
 This is probably what American cities looked like many decades ago, with thousands of independent shops dotting the streets.
 The hollowing out of American urban retail, which started with suburban flight and was finished by Amazon and Walmart, seems to have spared Berlin (so far).

-Over the next few weeks I’ll share more about our apartment hunt, finding a job in Berlin, and more.
-Subscribe below if you’d like to follow along!
+Over the next few months I’ll share more about our apartment hunt, finding a job in Berlin, and more.